Capital Asset Management System Requirements

 3.3.9 Capital Asset Management System Requirements

-- Intangible assets, such as easements, water rights, timber rights, and computer software
+• Intangible assets, such as easements, water rights, timber rights, computer software, right-to-use lease assets, and right-to-use subscription-based information technology arrangements (SBITA) assets

 A capital asset management system is the set of policies and procedures used to control government's capital assets.
 To the extent that capital assets are a significant and important component of government operations, the system should be designed to satisfy operational, compliance, safeguarding and financial reporting objectives.